codeonlyjs/website/content/guide/apiRouter.md

 ### restoreViewState {#RouteHandler#restoreViewState}

-A callback to restore the view state for this route handler's routes
+A callback to restore the view state for this route handler's routes.

 ```ts